Skip to main content

 A Certificate of Origin (CoO) attests that the specified goods meet certain criteria to be considered as originating in a particular country.
 A Certificate of Origin provides authorities and your buyer with trusted assurance of your products’ origin.

-The Wellington Chamber of Commerce issues both FTA Certificates of Origin and Standard Certificates of Origin.
+The Wellington Chamber of Commerce issues both FTA Certificates of Origin and Standard Certificates of Origin, as well as Free Sale Certificates and Certificates of Manufacture.

 Applying for a Certificate of Origin